-Questionnaire 2 shows that the PS is considered acceptable by my consultant in 26 out of 36 instances (with acceptable in 3 out of 36 instances (with perfect contexts), and unacceptable in 7 out of 36 instances (contexts were both acceptable in acceptable to my consultant when the tone of the sentence was strongly conversational, regardless of whether the context was acceptable to my consultant when the tone of the sentence was strongly conversational, regardless of whether the context was acceptable to perfect.
+Questionnaire 2 shows that the PS is considered acceptable by my consultant in 26 out of 36 instances (with aoristic contexts), questionable in 3 out of 36 instances (with perfect contexts), and unacceptable in 7 out of 36 instances (contexts were both aoristic and perfect).
+I have shown that although use of the PS is acceptable in aoristic contexts and questionable in perfect contexts, use of the PS was unacceptable to my consultant when the tone of the sentence was strongly conversational, regardless of whether the context was aorist or perfect.
 Although it is shown in the data from Questionnaire 2 that the PS is widely acceptable to my consultant, the results lend support to the claim that the PP is preferred in spoken language.
 I questioned my consultant about the reasons for his grammaticality judgments, attempting to understand his intituions as a native speaker.
 He responded to me with the following statement (translated from the Italian): "even if it is correct, we don't use the past in that tense (PS) ... it isn't wrong as you have written, but it isn't used much in spoken language".